-Concerning the Court's jurisdiction, the Respondent State raised two objections to the Court's material jurisdiction.
-The Respondent State questioned the Court's power to sit as an appellate court, as well as its jurisdiction to grant an order for the Applicant's release.
+Concerning the Court's jurisdiction, the Respondent State raised an objection to the Court's material jurisdiction.
+Specifically, the Respondent State questioned the Court's power to sit as an appellate court and, therefore, also claimed that the Court did not have jurisdiction to quash the conviction, set aside sentences and order the release of the Applicant from prison.

-Firstly, as regards the contention that the Court would be exercising appellate jurisdiction by examining certain claims which were already determined by the Respondent State's domestic courts, the Court reiterated its position that it does not exercise appellate jurisdiction with respect to claims already examined by national courts.
+With regard to the contention that the Court would be exercising appellate jurisdiction, by examining certain claims which were already determined by the Respondent State's domestic courts, the Court reiterated its position that it does not exercise appellate jurisdiction with respect to claims already examined by national courts.
 At the same time, however, and even though the Court is not an appellate court vis-à-vis domestic courts, it retains the power to assess the propriety of domestic proceedings against standards set out in international human rights instruments ratified by the State concerned.
 In conducting the aforementioned task, the Court does not thereby become an appellate court.
-The Court, therefore, dismissed the Respondent State's objection and held that it has material jurisdiction.
+The Court, therefore, dismissed the Respondent State's objection.

-Secondly, concerning the claim that the Court does not have jurisdiction to grant an order for release, the Court, relying on Article 27(1) of the Protocol to the African Charter on Human and Peoples' Rights on the Establishment of an African Court on Human and Peoples Rights (the Protocol), concluded that it has jurisdiction to grant different types of reparations, including the release from prison, provided that the alleged violation has been established.
-For this reason, the Court dismissed the objection raised by the Respondent State.
+Concerning the claim that the Court does not have jurisdiction to grant an order for release, the Court, relying on Article 27(1) of the Protocol to the African Charter on Human and Peoples' Rights on the

+Establishment of an African Court on Human and Peoples Rights (the Protocol), concluded that it has jurisdiction to grant different types of reparations, including the release from prison, provided that the alleged violation has been established.
+For these reasons, the Court dismissed the Respondent State's objection and found that it has material jurisdiction in this Application.